devvir/tradebot/docs/planning/VENUE_SOURCES.md

    archive lacks.
 If sequence numbers are not needed, Bybit WS trade can be dropped.
 10. **`kline_for_metatrader4`** — not inspected; probably derived OHLCV, so likely redundant with bins built from trades, but cheap to confirm.
+11. **Archive gaps that only REST can fill.** The archive tier is not complete even where a venue publishes it.
+Gate serves `404` for `futures_usdt` `SUN_USDT` 2021-08 and 2021-09 while the symbol traded either side of them, and served a *wrong file* for 2021-07 — see [venues/GATE.md](../venues/GATE.md).
+That gap is known because chasing a corrupt file led to it, not because anything looks for gaps.
+Before the REST collector is designed, sweep each venue for months missing inside a symbol's own first→last range; the result is what REST has to backfill, and it sizes the work.